-Ofi Invest Energy Strategic Metals (hereinafter "the Sub-Fund") invests in order to gain exposure to the metals which the Management Company's Investment Committee believes will be essential materials for achieving the energy transition.
-In particular, it focuses on the metals that are essential to producing low-carbon technologies: Aluminium, Lead, Palladium, Platinum, Silver, Nickel, Zinc and Copper.
+OFI INVEST ENERGY STRATEGIC METALS (hereinafter "the Sub-Fund") invests so as to gain exposure to the metals of which use is considered by the Management Company's Investment Committee as strategic for achieving the energy transition.
+In particular, it focuses on the metals that are essential to producing low-carbon technologies: Aluminium, Lead, Gold, Palladium, Platinum, Silver, Nickel, Zinc and Copper.